galaxyproject/admin-training/sessions/10-uwsgi/ex1-uwsgi.md

 Then, save and quit your editor.

-## Section 4 - Configure webserver and test
+## Section 4 - Configure reverse proxy and test

-**Part 1 - Configure nginx**
+**Part 1 - Configure nginx for uWSGI**

-nginx is currently configured to communicate with Galaxy using the http protocol on port 8080.
-We need to change this to communicate using uWSGI protocol on port 4001, as we configured in the `[uwsgi]` section above.
+We previously configured nginx to communicate with Galaxy using the HTTP protocol on port 8080.
+We need to change this to communicate using the uWSGI protocol on port 4001, as we configured in the `[uwsgi]` section above.
 To do this, we need to return to the nginx configs we worked on in the nginx session:

 ```console
 $ sudo -e /etc/nginx/sites-available/galaxy